Are school working parties a waste of time?

 My old maths teacher once told me that there are three kinds of people in the world:

-- those who make things happen,
+- those who get stuck in and make things happen,

 - those who let things happen